83% of online shoppers need support to complete a purchase.

 1. It Humanises the Booking Experience

->

-> For customers, booking tours online has always been characterised by the lack of a human element.
+For customers, booking tours online has always been characterised by the lack of a human element.
 Unlike a physical outlet, like a tour and travel agency, where a customer’s queries can be answered in person, the online space has little to offer in this regard.
-When a customer is meandering through your webpage, looking through travel catalogues and tour pages, it can often be an over-whelming experience.
+When a customer is meandering through your webpage, looking through travel catalogs and tour pages, it can often be an overwhelming experience.
 There are a lot of choices to go through and sometimes, the lack of support could lead to customers abandoning the website out of sheer frustration/intimidation.
-Unlike calling or emailing, both of which are time-consuming activities, a live chat support feature ensures that people can receive all the help they need from an employee of an OTA (online travel agency) to ease their worries.
+Unlike calling or emailing, both of which are time-consuming activities, a live chat tool support feature ensures that people can receive all the help they need from an employee of an OTA (online travel agency) to ease their worries.

->

-> 2. Ensures Real-Time Problem Solving
+2. Ensures Real-Time Problem Solving

 As a travel website owner, you will always have a few glitches to tackle be it upgrades or regular maintenance.
 This is a general thumb rule, but it should not affect the way prospects navigate your webpage.
 For example, let’s say that there is a tour page that doesn’t have the itinerary listed.
 Or, even worse, a tour with fixed departure dates doesn’t have the corresponding dates listed on the tour page.
 These are issues that can have a severe impact on user experience.